jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
-<div style="margin-bottom: 100px; text-align: left;">The minimum is never less than the longest, the maximum is never more than the sum.
+<div style="margin-top: -150px; text-align: left;">The minimum is never less than the longest, the maximum is never more than the sum.
 Yielding the same range, but with significant error around powers of two.</div>
 @snapend

 @snap[midpoint span-60 text-05]